 - Specialize in a specific area of leadership education

-- Use methods of research and scholarship to examine one topic closely (either in a thesis or special paper)
+- Use methods of research and scholarship to examine one topic closely (either in a thesis or individual project)

 - Build skills in your chosen area of leadership, teaching and extension

-- Apply knowledge gained in actual settings, such as education, agribusiness, non-profit, community and government organizations, and agencies
+- Apply leadership knowledge gained in a variety of settings, such as education, agribusiness, non-profit, community and government organizations, and agencies

 (402) 472-8058 or (402) 472-2855